amakhlin/CarND-Behavioral-Cloning-Project/README.md

 During initial exploration of the model architectures and parameter space it became clear that model performance on the validation set was not a direct predictor of model’s success in the simulation.
 As a result, I opted to a 90/10% training/validation data split allocating a smaller portion of the data I’ve used in previous projects and what is typically recommended in order to use more of the available data for training.
 None of the data was allocated for a test set because the ultimate test was performing well on the the track in the simulation.
 In all, the model was trained on 21696 training examples and validated on 2412.

 ## Robustness Testing
 In order to explore the robustness of the model with respect to disturbances I implemented a random perturbation in `drive.py` that randomly steered the model off-course for a short duration letting the model recover and regain control before the next perturbation was initiated.
-It is remarkable that the model is capable of staying on the track with modest amount of perturbation (7.5 deg (0.3) for ½ s) and that it exhibits stable and smooth behaviour when regaining control following the disturbance event.
+It is remarkable that the model is capable of staying on the track with modest amount of perturbation (7.5 deg (0.3) for ½ s) and that it exhibits stable and smooth behavior when regaining control following the disturbance event.
 A short video of a perturbation is shown below.

-![Right Perturbation in the Middle of the Bridge](images/perturb.gif) *Perturbation in the Midle of the Bridge*
+![Right Perturbation in the Middle of the Bridge](images/perturb.gif) *Perturbation in the Middle of the Bridge*

 ## Training

 The results of a training session are shown below.
-The model with the best behaviour resulted from epoch 18.
+The model with the best behavior resulted from epoch 18.

 ~~~~